 NS&B 543, BIOL 543, NS&B 343|

-We will examine the structure and function of muscle cells, the development of muscle cell identity, the development of motor neurons, and the interactions between nerve and muscle that lead to a functioning neuromuscular system.
-The course will focus primarily on vertebrate model systems such as chick, mouse, and fish.
+This course will examine the structure and function of muscle cells, the development of muscle cell identity, the development of motor neurons, and the interactions between nerve and muscle that lead to a functioning neuromuscular system.
+The primary focus will be on vertebrate model systems such as chick, mouse, and fish.
 We will also examine human diseases, including muscular dystrophies and other neuromuscular disorders.